north bay trumpet

 with soapy lukewarm water.

-- Use lemon dish soap to break down
+- Use lemon dish soap (ajax brand is

 - Allow the body of the horn and slides